Assignments#

 • Teams: Work in pairs.

-• Topic Selection: By Day 1 of Cycle 1, choose one of the three state-of-the-art topics below.
-Sign up on the shared spreadsheet.
+• Topic selection: By Day 1 of Cycle 1, choose one of the topics below.

-• Starter Code: Use the provided notebook template to download and plot IGRA2 and ERA5 data.
+• Starter code: Use the provided notebook template to download and plot IGRA2 data or NCEP–NCAR reanalysis.

-• Collaboration: Track your work in Git (one repo per team).
+• Collaboration (optional): Track your work in Git (one repo per team).

 Topic Options#

-1. Download IGRA2 soundings (Darwin & Gan Island) for four MJO events.
+1. Download IGRA2 soundings (choose 2–3 sites in the suggested region) for several MJO events.

 MJO1